pixi-loopkit/docs/docs/extra.md

 });
 ```

-While a totally solid way for getting from A to B, things in nature rarely have linear trajectories and so the motion does look, for a lack of better term, very computery.
+While a totally solid way for getting from A to B, things in nature rarely have linear trajectories and so the motion does look very _computery_.
 In nature, thanks to to gravity, friction, and inertia, we have swinging changes in speed.

+## Going beyond linear

 The code below is the exact copy of the code above, with just a tiny tweak in the getY function.
-Despite the fact that we are still getting from A to B in the same time, the way how it happens is quite different!
+Despite the fact that we are still going from A to B in the same time, the way how it happens is quite different!

 ```javascript
 import {LoopKit} from "pixi-loopkit";